Website College of the Desert

 Special Instructions to Applicants:

-• Unofficial Transcripts: Must be from an accredited institution, show name of institution, degree awarded, discipline, and date awarded.
-Diplomas will not be accepted in lieu of the required transcripts.
+College Transcripts: For consideration of college coursework, transcripts must be attached.
+Transcripts must be from an accredited institution and include institution name, degree awarded, and date degree awarded.
+Diplomas will not be accepted in lieu of transcripts.

-INTERVIEWS: Interviews are tentatively scheduled for Thursday, October 14, 2021.
+Interviews are tentatively scheduled for Thursday, June 6, 2023.

 To apply for this job please visit apptrkr.com.